iOS 14 and Facebook ads: All you need to know

 The Scale of the impact

-About 45% of the smartphone users in the United States are iPhone users and iPhone users are typically the mobile demographic most likely to make purchases from Facebook ads for ecommerce.
+About 45% of the smartphone users in the United States are iOS users and iPhone users are typically the mobile demographic most likely to make purchases from Facebook ads for ecommerce.

-Devices that will be impacted by the update include those that run iOS 14, iPadOS 14, and tvOS 14 or higher.
-The iOS 14 update will not impact what’s being tracked on desktop via the Facebook Pixel.
+Devices that are impacted by the update include those that run iOS 14, iPadOS 14, and tvOS 14 or higher.
+The iOS 14 update did not impact what’s being tracked on desktop via the Facebook Pixel.

 To estimate the scale of impact to you or your clients, you can take a look now at how much of your traffic and revenue is generated from iOS devices.